 (This post is part one of a two-post series celebrating my Veganniversary.
 See part 2 here.)

-In case you’re new to my blog, here’s what influenced me to make this change.
+All is not lost, so I’m going to celebrate my belated first Veganniversary today.
+I’m going to count all my blessings and share the physical benefits of being vegan that I’ve noticed after following this diet and lifestyle for a year.In case you’re new to my blog, here’s what influenced me to make this change.
 In the past few years, I have read a number of books (Christopher McDougall’s Born to Run, Scott Jurek’s Eat and Run are just a couple) and watched some inspiring documentaries (Forks Over Knives – the original, and its follow-up, Forks Over Knives – The Extended Interviews) that I finally decided to give a try to this plant-based vegan lifestyle.
 You can read about my switch in more detail over here.

-As I started writing down all of the things I wanted to say in this post, it quickly became clear that there’s just too much info to put into one post.
+As I started writing down all of the things I wanted to say here, it quickly became clear that there’s just too much info to put into one post.
 So I’ve split my narration into two more reasonably sized posts for your enjoyment.

 If you’ve been following a vegan diet/lifestyle for some time, I’m sure you could add a few of your own points to this list.
 Post your thoughts in the comments section below, I’d love to hear your opinion!

-- More energy for day-to-day activities.
+1. More energy for day-to-day activities.
 This is especially helpful right now, when I wake up at around 5-5:30 am Monday through Friday to go to work for 8 hours, then stop by the gym for an intense HIIT workout or some cardio, come home to make dinner, and spend another 2 hours or so on my blog.
 This constant go-go-go rhythm would be hard to maintain if I had slumps in my energy levels during the day.

-- Better athletic endurance and faster recovery.
+2. Better athletic endurance and faster recovery.
 Even when I push myself hard during my workouts, I always have some more energy left in the tank.
 Plus, I recover faster for the next workout, which was very important when I was training for my marathon.

 But seriously, going vegan coincided with the time when I changed my workout routine in the gym from doing the same ol’ routine with exercise machines for years (ugh!) to using free weights or my body weight only in 20-40 minute long intensive exercise sequences that change all the time.

-- I finally have fewer digestion issues.
+4. I finally have fewer digestion issues.
 Those have been dragging me down for as long as I remember myself.
 These days, all of the fiber of plant foods and lower ‘added’ fat amounts make a huge difference on my digestive flow – you may think it’s too much information, but most plant eaters out there will agree.

 Once I got the courage to let it go, the changes didn’t take long to be seen.
 My skin might still be acting up sometimes, like when I go through bouts of stress, but it’s not nearly as bad as it used to be.

-Next time, I’ll be sharing the ways my mindset has changed since I went vegan.
+In my next post, I’m sharing the ways my mindset has changed since I went vegan.
 In my opinion, the changes in our mindset are even more important than the physical changes, because if something becomes our second nature, we are much more likely to stick with it.